reposense/RepoSense/docs/ug/usingReports.md

 <box type="definition" seamless>

-**Ramp chart**: This is a visualization of frequency and quantity of contributions of an author for a specific repository.
-Each ramp chart (i.e., light blue rectangle) represents the _contribution timeline_ of an author for a specific repository.
+**Ramp chart**: This is a visualization of the frequency and quantity of contributions of an author for a specific repository.
+Each ramp chart (i.e., light blue rectangle) represents an author's contribution timeline for a particular repository.
 Contributions appear as ramps in the timeline.
 </box>

 <box type="definition" seamless>